emretto/benchmark-hadoop-on-paas/benchmark-outputs/workspace/data-collector/datacollector.md

-Credits for the original codes in this scripts goes to Julio Sanz, who created the repository for capturing and visualizing sar data.
+Credits for the original codes in this scripts go to Julio Sanz, who created the repository [**_sarviewer_**](https://github.com/juliojsb/sarviewer) for capturing and visualizing sar data.
 We only took the data collecting part and adapted it to the data collecting needs of the study as shown in the code below.

-The script captures general CPU (for up to 8 cores), Memory, and I/O resource utilization as txt files, and extracts granulated parts as dat files, based on visualisation requirements of gnuplot.
+The script captures general CPU (for up to 8 cores), Memory, and I/O resource utilization as `.txt` files, and extracts granulated parts as `.dat` files, based on visualisation requirements of [**_gnuplot_**](http://gnuplot.sourceforge.net/).

 The Instructions below are implemented on each worker node and all three are started prior to the benchmark execution.
 After completed benchmark execution they are terminated manually from the command line.